 Astronomy Nights in Mesa

 Head on over to Mesa Community College to enjoy free planetarium shows for the whole family.
-The Mesa Community College planetarium is state of the art and offer an excellent chance to show your family and friends the wonders of a planetarium.
-Astronomy Nights are the first Friday of the month during Spring and Fall semesters.
+The Mesa Community College planetarium is state of the art and offers an excellent chance to show your family and friends the wonders of a planetarium.
+Astronomy Nights are the first Friday of the month in February, March, April, & May and September, October, November, & December.

 Flandrau Science Center and Planetarium